showaykerker/Linkit7607_DoorMonitor/README.md

 An extra file "HSP_CallsAndPswd.h" has to be added since it was ignored.
 It should be something looks like the following,

+## Manual
+### Keys
+* '#': Enter
+* '*': Delete
+### Modes
+#### AlertMode
+Press Enter without typing anything will enter the AlertMode.
+In AlertMode, the Hall Effect Sensor will be monitored.
+Once the value is out of threshold range, an alert will be triggered and a noisy sound will be played.
+To leave AlertMode, simply type the password without pressing enter needed.
+#### HallMonitorMode
+Monitor current reading of the Hall Effect Sensor and show the current threshold.
+#### HallThreshModifyMode
+Modify thresholds through keypad.

 ``` C++

 // HSP_CallsAndPswd.h